 The Company's evaluation of goodwill for impairment involves the comparison of the fair value of each reporting unit to its carrying value.
 The Company used the discounted cash flow model to estimate fair value, which requires management to make significant estimates and assumptions related to discount rates and forecasts of future revenues and operating margins.
 Changes in these assumptions could have a significant impact on either the fair value, the amount of any goodwill impairment charge, or both.
-The goodwill balance was RMB4,088 million as of December 31, 2020, of which RMB4,066 million was allocated to the Tantan reporting unit ("Tantan Reporting Unit").
-The fair value of the Tantan Reporting Unit exceeded its carrying value as of the measurement date and, therefore, no impairment was recognized.
+The Company performed annual goodwill impairment test as of December 31, 2021 and determined that the fair value of Tantan reporting unit was estimated to be below the carrying value and recorded a RMB3,971 million impairment loss during the year ended December 31, 2021.

-We identified goodwill impairment for the Tantan Reporting Unit as a critical audit matter because of the significant judgments made by management to estimate the fair value of the Tantan Reporting Unit and the difference between its fair value and carrying value.
+We identified goodwill impairment for the Tantan reporting unit as a critical audit matter because of the significant judgments made by management to estimate the fair value of the Tantan reporting unit and the difference between its fair value and carrying value.
 This required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists, when performing audit procedures to evaluate the reasonableness of management's estimates and assumptions related to selection of the discount rate and forecasts of future revenue and operating margin.